iterative/dvc.org/content/docs/start/experiments/experiment-pipelines.md

 All the explanations in
 [Experiment Versioning](/doc/start/experiments/experiment-versioning) and
 [Experiment Management](/doc/start/experiments/experiment-management) still
-apply here, the only difference is that the experiment is now being created by `dvc exp run`.
+apply here, the only difference is that the experiments are now being created by `dvc exp run`.

 The `dvc exp run` command will execute the DVC Pipeline and create a DVC